engineyard/ey-docs/pages/monitoring-intro.md

 ## Topics

 * ### [[Setup monitoring|monitoring-setup]]
-  Learn how to setup monitoring and view alerts for your AppCloud environments.
+  Learn how to setup monitoring and view alerts for your Cloud environments.

 * ### [[Understanding alerts for your application|monitoring-alerts]]
   Learn the different types of alerts and what they mean for your environment.

 * ### [[Uptime monitoring for your application|monitoring-uptime]]
-  Learn how to monitor your applications uptime with AppCloud.
+  Learn how to monitor your applications uptime with Cloud.

 * ### [[Viewing usage graphs for your application|usage-graphs]]
-  Learn how to view your usage metrics on AppCloud with our usage graphs.
+  Learn how to view your usage metrics on Cloud with our usage graphs.

 * ### [[Using New Relic to monitor an application|monitoring-new-relic]]
-  Learn how to setup monitoring on AppCloud with New Relic.
+  Learn how to setup monitoring on Cloud with New Relic.

 * ### [[Using Pingdom to monitor an application|monitoring-pingdom]]
   Learn how to set up Pingdom to monitor uptime for an application.